 Why the Procedure Is Performed

-Your doctor may recommend this surgery if you have mild obstructive sleep apnea (OSA).
+Your health care provider may recommend this surgery if you have mild OSA.

 - Try lifestyle changes first, such as weight loss or changing your sleep position.

-Your doctor may recommend this surgery to treat severe snoring, even if you do not have OSA.
+Your provider may recommend this surgery to treat severe snoring, even if you do not have OSA.
 Before you decide about this surgery:

 - See if weight loss helps your snoring.